AndyWaiHim/Blockchain-App-FrontEnd/README.md

 # Disclaimer

-This project is a first experience as a front end developper.
-Suggestion are welcomed, thank you.
+This project is a first experience as a front end developper, using Javascript and ReactJS

 This project is under construction, deployed on Netfily at the following link : https://meek-concha-c3560c.netlify.app

 # Depedencies

+This project used the tools Usedapp, Styled Component and React Router Dom

 1 - npm install @usedapp/core ethers
 2 - npm install --save styled-components